Darla Vale, PhD, RN, Dean of Health Sciences

 Description of the Major

-The Health and Exercise Science major provides foundational scientific knowledge and clinical applications enhancing wellness, quality of life, and physical activity across the lifespan.
-The curriculum encompasses a biopsychosocial model of health with an expanded emphasis on understanding the role of physical activity and exercise to improve health and optimize human performance.
-Our program prepares students to enter careers in the health, fitness or wellness industries.
-Additionally, with the selection of prerequisite coursework, graduates may pursue admission to a variety of graduate programs.
-These include, but are not limited to athletic training, behavioral and mental health, chiropractic medicine, nursing, occupational therapy, physical therapy, physician assistant studies, and public health programs.
+The Health and Exercise Science major provides foundational scientific knowledge and clinical applications to enhance wellness, quality of life, and physical activity across the lifespan.
+The curriculum encompasses a biopsychosocial model of health with an expanded emphasis on analyzing physical activity and prescribing exercise to improve health and optimize human performance.
+Our program prepares students to enter careers in the health, fitness or sports performance industries.
+With the selection of prerequisite coursework, graduates may pursue admission to a variety of graduate programs.
+These include, but are not limited to athletic training, behavioral and mental health, chiropractic medicine, kinesiology, nursing, occupational therapy, physical therapy, physician assistant studies, and public health programs.

-- Clinical Exercise Science: focusing on exercise prescription for moderate to high risk patients and special populations and preparation for graduate studies in a health-related field,
+1. Clinical Exercise Science: focusing on exercise prescription for moderate to high risk patients and special populations and preparation for graduate studies in a health-related field.

-- Sport Performance and Active Aging: focusing on exercise prescription and performance enhancement across the lifespan,
+2. Sport Performance and Active Aging: focusing on exercise prescription and performance enhancement across the lifespan.

 Clinical Exercise Science Concentration